ivanisakov99/EC504/1. Sorting and Top-Down Splay Trees/README.md

 Hence, if we have a stack with runs of length 128, 64, 32 and you insert a run of length 32 on top, you first merge it with the top of 32, yielding a size 64 run.
 Then, you merge that with the 64, yielding a 128 run, which you merge with the 128 run, leaving a single run of length 256 in the stack.
 This algorithm will be faster than both versions of mergesort on random data.

+### <ins>Problem 2:</ins>
+The purpose of this exercise is to learn to implement top-down splay trees.
+Top-down splay trees are the preferred way to implement splay trees, for many reasons.
+First, we don’t need to point to parent nodes, so the nodes are smaller.
+Second, by going top-down, double rotations are treated as single rotations, and many operations are easily implemented.

+For instance, consider the Insert operation.
+Instead of inserting the key into the splay tree and splaying up, you simply splay the key into the tree, and the node that becomes the new root is the node which would be the parent of where the key was to be inserted.
+It is then easy to insert the new node at the root, and make the root one of its children.

+Similarly, for Delete, one splays the key top down, and if the key is in the the tree, it is the new root of the tree, so we can delete it, and be left with a right subtree and a left subtree.
+To find the largest value in the left subtree, we splay the deleted key into that left subtree, and the new root will be the largest value!
+This makes it trivial to connect the right subtree to the new root of the left subtree and finish delete.

+The Search operation becomes a one-line operation: splay the key to be searched and it is at the root of the returned tree.
+In this problem, we provide you with a main function topdownsplay.cpp, which contains a Class called SplayTree that implements a top-down splay tree, but is missing three key member functions:

+    Tree_node* Splay(int key, Tree_node* root), Tree_node* Right_Rotate(Tree_node* k2), Tree_node* Left_Rotate(Tree_node* k2)

+SplayTree takes in a key value, and a pointer to the root of the splay tree as input, and performs a top-down splay operation on this key value, returning the new root of the resulting splay tree.
+The other two functions take in the root of a a tree, and do a single rotation to the right or left, returning the new root.

+    function Splay(int key, Tree_node* root)
+        if root is null, return null;
+        Create a Tree_node Tree to grow the right, left subtrees as we go down.
+        Initialize right and left children of Tree as null Initialize the pointers Rpoint, Lpoint as to where to insert left and right subtrees: the address Do until break:
+            if key < root key,
+                if root has no left_child, break out of Do;
+                if (key <  left_child’s key,
+                    rotate root to the right, using Right_Rotate. if the new root has no left child, break out of Do;
+                Split current root and all of its right descendants into right subtree by:
+                    Make Rpoint’s left child point to root Define new Rpoint equal to root
+                    Define new root to be root’s left child Make Rpoint’s left child null
+            else if (key > root->key)
+                if root has no right child, break out of do. if (key > right_child’s key,
+                    rotate root to the left, using Left_Rotate if  the new root has no right child, break out of Do Split current root and all its left descendants to left subtree by:
+                    Make Lpoint’s right child point to root Define new Lpoint to point to root Define new root to be root’s right child Make Lpoint’s right child to be null else break out of Do: the root has the key you are looking for.
+        Assemble the final splay tree by merging center, left and right, by:
+            Make Lpoint’s right child point to root’s left child Make Rpoint’s left child point to root’s right child Make root’s left child point to Tree’s right child Make root’s right child point to Tree’s left child return root